 Tip for Android users: clear Pokémon GO cache.
 To do that, go to Settings > Apps > Downloaded, find Pokémon GO, and tap on it.
 Tap Clear cache.

 The game may become unresponsive and it may happen at the moment when you are trying to catch a Pokémon.
 You need to close the app first.

-- If you are using iPhone, tap on the Home button two times, swipe left or right to find Pokémon GO and then swipe up to close it.
+- If you are using iPhone, tap on the Home button two times, swipe left or right to find Pokémon GO, and then swipe up to close it.

 - On Android, tap on the square icon located in the bottom-right corner of the screen, and you will open Recent apps.
 Find Pokémon GO and swipe right to close it.

 Once you close Pokémon GO, turn the Airplane mode on.
-Launch the app again, and you will see “No internet connectivity” message.
+Launch the app again, and you will see a “No internet connectivity” message.
 Turn the Airplane mode off.